TDI Sidemount Diver Course in Playa del Carmen

 - Minimum age 18

 - Minimum certification of SDI Open Water Scuba Diver, or equivalent

 Sidemount Course Combinations:

-- Transportation to and from the cenote(s) departing from our dive center in downtown Playa del Carmen (if training is conducted in cenotes).
+- Boat fees and/or transportation to and from the cenote(s) departing from our dive center in downtown Playa del Carmen.

 - Weights if needed